alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/controls.md

 # Controls

 > [!NOTE]
-> Warning: AlterNET UI is still in early beta, and the API is subject to change in the next beta releases.
+> Warning: AlterNET UI is still in beta, and the API is subject to change in the next beta releases.

 AlterNET UI provides a set of standard controls which use native API and look and feel exactly like native elements on all platforms and different screen resolutions.